dokku/dokku-graphite/README.md

 # you can tail logs for a particular service
 dokku graphite:logs lolipop
 dokku graphite:logs lolipop -t # to tail

+# finally, you can destroy the container
+dokku elasticsearch:destroy lolipop
 ```

 ## Changing database adapter